TPP: Key admits medicine costs will rise

 The association wanted the government to conduct a formal, independent assessment of the impact on health of the agreement.

-Next story in Political: Outcome of UN climate debate uncertain
+Next story in Politics: Outcome of UN climate debate uncertain

 Joining the discussion couldn’t be easier.
 Simply sign up using your existing Facebook or Twitter account or create a new login.
 And make sure to read the rules.
 Here is a list of other stories that have comments.